Skip to main content

 Reduce the risk of having a cooking fire

-There are four things you can do to reduce your risk of cooking fire.
+Four things you can do to reduce your risk of cooking fire.

-1. Use a cooking timer – distraction (and falling asleep) whilst cooking can cause a fire, so reduce your chance of distraction by using a timer.
+1. Use a cooking timer.
+Distraction (and falling asleep) whilst cooking can cause a fire, so reduce your chance of distraction by using a timer.
 Take the timer with you if you need to leave the room, so you can always hear it.

-2. Keep your cooking area tidy – we attend many fires caused by items around the cooker catching fire, such as tea towels, kitchen towels and chopping boards.
+2. Keep your cooking area tidy.
+We attend many fires caused by items around the cooker catching fire, such as tea towels, kitchen towels and chopping boards.

 3. Use less oil or even better, use the oven instead.
 Oil catches fire easily, so use as little as possible.